donnydavis/krakendash/README.md

 # This is a slimmed down version of KrakenDash
- I removed the Ops portion, because I just want a slick UI to get status from and pull json data from .
+ I removed the Ops portion, because I just want a slick UI to get status from and pull json data from.

+    I refactored this app to run specifically in a fedora docker container, and as long as you use the commands below, your dashboard should just work.

 # KrakenCeph
 This can be used to monitor your Ceph Cluster, and hook into your NMS